 This year more countries than before have risen on the list without scoring significantly in the ‘violent incidents’ sphere of research.
 This points to greater structural, legal and societal restrictions, manifesting in discrimination and hostility, aside from violent attacks on people and property ending in death or destruction.

-Analysts for the global NGO point out three key trends to emerge from the data:
+Analysts for the global NGO point to three key trends which emerge from the data:

 For the 18th year in a row, North Korea (no. 1) holds the top spot on the World Watch List because it is the most stiflingly authoritarian regime in the world, where any faith not placed in the Supreme Leader is a political crime.